Tornadoes in Oklahoma: 1975–1999

 1975 through 1999 saw 293 tornadoes, which collectively resulted in the deaths of over 150 people.
 The deadliest in Oklahoma moved through Bridge Creek, Newcastle, Moore and Del City on May 3, 1999; the tornado, which received an F5 rating, had the highest measured windspeeds ever recorded on Earth, at 321 mph.
 The tornado inflicted an estimated total of $1 billion (1999 USD) in damage to the Oklahoma City metropolitan area, making it the second-costliest in Oklahoma history.
-Another F4 tornado that had killed 42 people in Wichita Falls, Texas moved into Jefferson County, but caused no deaths along the Oklahoma portion of its path.
+An F4 tornado that had killed 42 people in Wichita Falls, Texas on April 10, 1979, moved into Jefferson County, but caused no deaths along the Oklahoma portion of its path.
 Three F5 tornadoes hit Oklahoma during this time period, striking in 1976, 1982 and 1999.
 One of these tornadoes moved south of Spiro, killing two people.
 Another, which crossed Choctaw and McCurtain counties, injured 29 people near Broken Bow.